 When will I hear back about my application?

-Viridian Property Management will begin verifying tenant income, assets, etc; assembling files; and continue to work with compliance to complete all lease-up files until all the units have a signed lease agreement.
+Viridian Property Management will verify tenant income, assets, and other documentation; assembling files; and continue to work with compliance to complete all lease-up files until all the units have a signed lease agreement.
 Tenant move-in began in January 2020.